In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 NOTE

 There are two other hiking trails that we did not have time for.
 Both are known as the Limestone Plains trail.
-One is 4 km and the other 7.
-These two trails hug the shoreline of the Indian River and make their way back to the camp grounds.
+One is 4 km, and the other is 7.
+These two trails hug the shoreline of the Indian River and eventually take you back to the campgrounds.

 We have a little Maltese that we brought with us.
 He had no problems hiking the trails with us.
-Just be mindful around the caves as there are many deep crevices where you or your pet can get hurt.
-Leashed dogs are welcomed, but not on the beach, inside caves, and around a few picnic areas.
+Just be mindful around the caves, as there are many deep crevices where you or your pet can get hurt.
+Leashed dogs are welcome, but not on the Warsaw beach, inside caves, or around a few picnic areas.

 Are the Warsaw Caves Open in the Winter?